rowiie/rowiie/README.md

-- 👋 Hi, I’m @rowiie
+- 👋 Hi, I’m a second year computer science student
-- 👀 I’m interested in learning C and C++ right now
+- 👀 I’m interested in learning Flutter.
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently honing myy skills in web development and creating application using Flutter in Visual Studio Code.
-- 💞️ I’m looking to collaborate on making program using C++ or C

 <!---
 rowiie/rowiie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.